-The Williamtown Consultative Forum is an important information sharing and co-ordination forum for the three levels of government and elected community representatives to raise strategic issues associated with RAAF Base Williamtown and the Salt Ash Air Weapons Range.
+The Williamtown Consultative Forum allows government and elected community representatives to share important information and raise strategic issues associated with RAAF Base Williamtown and the Salt Ash Air Weapons Range.

 Williamtown Advisory Group

-RAAF Base Williamtown has established the Williamtown Advisory Group to facilitate links with local residents.
+RAAF Base Williamtown has created an advisory group to establish links with local communities.